 6) Ensure the surfactant complies with all EU biodegradability requirements for surfactants.

-Unlike commercial sodium hypochlorite that has a 15% concentration of chlorine, and which therefore has intrinsic dangers to the operator and customer, BENZ Blackwash as delivered in concentrated form contains 10% chlorine.
+Unlike industrial sodium hypochlorite that has a 15% concentration of chlorine, and which therefore has intrinsic dangers to the operator and customer.
+In contrast, Benz Blackwash as delivered in concentrated form contains 10% chlorine.

-And as applied to actual surfaces Benz Blackwash contains only 0.5-2% chlorine – making it safe for the operator, customer, the customer's property, and the general public.
+And as applied to actual surfaces Benz Blackwash contains only 0.5-2% chlorine – making it safer for the operator, customer, the customer's property and the general public.

 We use special vented caps.
 Blackwash containers come with special vented caps which allow for the gradual and completely safe release of a small amount of vapour that the product naturally produces.
-If Blackwash is decanted into another container always ensure vented caps are used.
+Always store Blackwash in the original containers.

 Quality control: To ensure the highest possible production quality we have Blackwash manufactured for us by one of Ireland's leading chemical companies who hold the ISO 9001:2000 accreditation in quality control.